NICHOLAS LINNEHAN (Founder/Managing Editor)

 GREGOR COLLINS (Contributor/Editor)

-Gregor is an author, speaker and actor living in New York.
-Growing up in the Washington, D.C. area and holding a BA in Media Production from Florida State University, he started his career in Los Angeles producing reality TV before shifting gears to acting, performing on stage, on television, and in independent feature films.
-His writing and acting have been featured in The Los Angeles Times, The Guardian, Huffington Post, Publishers Weekly, Cinema Editor Magazine, and on Off and Off-Off Broadway stages across New York.
+Gregor is an author, speaker, actor and contributor living in New York.
+Growing up in the Washington, D.C. area and holding a BA in Media Production from Florida State University, he started his career in Los Angeles producing reality TV before shifting gears to acting – performing on stage, on television, and in independent feature films.
+His writing and acting have been featured in The Los Angeles Times, The Guardian, Huffington Post, Publishers Weekly, Cinema Editor Magazine, Film Courage, and on Off-Off Broadway stages across New York.
 Gregor’s memoir The Accidental Caregiver: How I Met, Loved and Lost Legendary Holocaust Refugee Maria Altmann was turned into a stageplay in New York in 2015, and he travels the globe – often working with the Women’s International Zionist Organization – sharing with audiences his experience caring for Altmann, who was portrayed by Helen Mirren in the movie Woman in Gold.
 Gregor curates Humans in My Phone, an ongoing micro-documentary series featuring the humans in his phone. (as featured in w42st Magazine). gregorcollins(at)gmail

 Mary is an NYC-based writer and performer.
 She is a graduate of the Rutgers MFA Playwriting program and her plays have been seen at Fresh Ground Pepper, EST, and Dixon Place.
 Her newest collaborative play Girl Bully will be seen at the Edinburgh Fringe in August 2019.
 She is a regular performer with The Armory Improv and has performed at UCB, the PIT, Laughing Buddha, Broadway Comedy Club, as well as many other scary basement spaces around New York City.